Contact UsVeterans Scotland

 There is also a short how-to guide available for any Members requiring additional help – click here for the guide.

-Moray and Highland Councils have launched a new website to support members of the Armed Forces community in Moray and Highland, which was briefly mentioned at the Veterans Gathering in November 2018.
+Moray and Highland Councils have launched a website to support members of the Armed Forces community in Moray and Highland, which was briefly mentioned at the Veterans Gathering in November 2018.

 A joint project, supported with an award from the Armed Forces Covenant Fund Trust, the website features information on local services and assistance available to the Armed Forces community including schools and learning, employment and training, financial advice, health and wellbeing, housing and moving to north of Scotland.